-I evaluate candidates for oocyte donation and gestational surrogacy, and I offer consults for intended parents (in-office only)
+I evaluate candidates for oocyte donation and gestational surrogacy, and I offer consults for intended parents (in-office and online)

 Egg Donation – Donor

 Donor evaluations consist of a face-to-face clinical interview with the potential donor and of a written personality inventory.
 The clinical interview assesses family history, educational background, relative stability, motivation to donate, current life stressors and coping skills, difficult or traumatic reproductive history, interpersonal relationships, sexual history, history of major psychiatric and personality disorders, substance abuse in the donor or her first-degree relatives, legal history, and history of abuse or neglect.